 1 c plus 1 TB whole wheat flour, divided

-1 tsp each baking powder and baking soda
+1 teaspoon each baking powder and baking soda

 12 paper liners (if using)